maxcao13/karpenter/designs/nodepool-node-limits.md

     - This will allow the scheduler to correctly subtract the node capacity when updating the remaining resources for the `NodePool`.
 - When node limits have been exhausted, new `NodeClaim` creation is blocked.

-### Disruption
+### Graceful Disruption (Consolidation and Drift)

+Graceful disruption needs to be handled because Karpenter Consolidation and Drift require new nodes to be schedulable and ready before old nodes can be terminated.

-An easy way to implement the node limit functionality into the disruption logic is by integrating it into the disruption budget calculation:
+A way to handle these situations is by integrating it into the NodePool Disruption Budget calculations:

 ```go
 // In pkg/controllers/disruption/helpers.go